Vidarium/Oxylipins_Coffee_Antioxidant/README.md

 This repository includes a code and the database for statistical analyses of oxylipins in the foam cell model as supplementary material for the manuscript:

 Oscar J. Lara-Guzmán, Sonia Medina, Rafael Álvarez, Camille Oger, Thierry Durand, Jean-Marie Galano, Natalia Zuluaga, Ángel Gil-Izquierdo and Katalina Muñoz-Durango.
-2020.Oxylipin regulation by phenolic compounds from coffee beverage:  positive outcomes from a randomized controlled trial in healthy adults and macrophage derived foam cells.
+2020.
+Oxylipin regulation by phenolic compounds from coffee beverage:  positive outcomes from a randomized controlled trial in healthy adults and macrophage derived foam cells.
 The manuscript is currently submitted to Free Radical Biology & Medicine journal as a research article.

 The file Oxylipins_CGAs_FoamCells.R is a commented R script that requires the provided database file Oxylipins_CGAs_FoamCells.csv to properly run.